ivancor93/Projects/Project_1_folder/Project_1.md

 ## Scenario
  > Data Analyst for a bank company.
 (Illustrations are on their original presentation and language)
- > Software tool : SQLite Studio
+ > Software tool : Microsoft Excel und Microsoft Power Point

 ## Missions
 > * Identify the typical profile of customers who are leaving the bank